top of page

 • There does not need to be a physical injury for a person to have experienced family and domestic violence.

-What acts are included in Australian legislation?
-Assault.
+Assaults.
 Threats.
 Abuse.
 Neglect.
 Harassment.
 Coercive Control.

-• These acts can occur repeatedly, or as single incidents.
+• occuring repeatedly, or as single incidents.

-• Within a domestic or family context: partners who live/have lived together (in a married or de facto relationship), parents, step-parents, siblings, step-siblings, extended family and kinship relationships.
+• within a domestic or family context - partners who live/have lived together (in a married or de facto relationship), parents, step-parents, siblings, step-siblings, extended family and kinship relationships.
 Extended family includes carers, foster-carers or co-residents who live together in a group home or similar.

 The definitions of violence as recognized in Australian legislation can be found here: What is domestic and family violence? | Family Violence Law Help.
 Please visit the web page, as increasing your general education about this topic increases the possible levels of safety for the future.